 - NE Sector Forum – Friday 12pm (every 2-3 weeks)

-We have resumed our other regular activities and meetings, and will be launching a virtual training programme shortly.
+We have resumed our other regular activities and meetings, and have re-launched our training programme in virtual format.

 You may find our web page on using digital technology useful as teams are now working more virtually.